inlets/inlets.dev/blog/_posts/2021-07-13-inlets-narrowboat.md

 To utilise my other monitoring stack we needed a tunnel from the boat to my other network - the Pi 4 should automatically use this to present metrics.

 > In my job I've used a lot of solutions for remote access from VPNs, to Ngrok and SSH.
-What I can say is that inlets PRO "just worked".
+What I can say is that inlets Pro "just worked".
 I loved the simplicity of it and whenever I had a question, I got help directly from Alex.

 ![Conceptual diagram](/images/2021-07-13-narrowboat/boat-inlets.jpg)